MarvNC/JP-Resources/readme.md

 My contributions to the Japanese learning community.
-For questions and support, I can be contacted @Marv [in TheMoeWay](https://learnjapanese.moe/join/).
+For questions, suggestions, and support, I can be contacted @Marv [in TheMoeWay](https://learnjapanese.moe/join/).

 - [Sorting Mined Anki Cards by Frequency](#sorting-mined-anki-cards-by-frequency)
   - [Usage](#usage)